mduckham/pnkg/lib/README.md

 * Build the application using the given command in the ReadMe file  (``` mvn install -DskipTests=true```  or  ```mvn test Dtest=!Mapper_OracleDB_Test```).

 #### Execution
-The following command should specify the relevant paths for the mapping and output files:
+The following execution command should specify the relevant paths for the mapping and output files:
 <pre>```java -jar ./target/jarFile -m mappingFile.ttl -o output.ttl``` <br></pre>
 The target location of each data source file in the RML mapping file must be updated to match the correct file paths on your local machine.